 Near the summit, hikers often see bighorn sheep, and sometimes grizzly bears.
 Parts of this trail have the most beautiful displays of wildflowers anywhere, especially on the southern slope near the Dunraven Pass trailhead and near the summit.
 Take the trail in mid July through September to avoid finding patches of snow on the trail.
 As for time of day, start as early as possible, because thunderstorms are common in the afternoons.
 But dress in layers and include a poncho to prepare for cold, wind, and rain at any time.

-IN THE GUIDEBOOK: Would you like to know which wildflowers you can see on Mount Washburn?
-See the description and photos on pages 221–24 of the updated fifth edition of Yellowstone Treasures.
+IN THE GUIDEBOOK: Which wildflowers can you see on Mount Washburn?
+See the description and photos on pages 215–18 of the updated sixth edition of Yellowstone Treasures.

 IN THE ANTHOLOGY: You can read another excerpt from the Earl of Dunraven’s The Great Divide in Through Early Yellowstone, pages 53-54.